Solid Waste Planning

 Solid Waste Management Plan – 2013 Update

 Walla Walla County and the incorporated jurisdictions have chosen to meet their waste planning requirement by participating in a joint Walla Walla County Solid Waste Management Plan (SWMP).
-The updated SWMP is now available for public review and comment through October 31, 2013.
+The preliminary draft SWMP was available for public review and comment through October 31, 2013.
 The final review draft is now being prepared to submit to the Department of Ecology for review.
 Ecology's review will take up to 120 days and then the Plan will be finalized for submittal to local jurisdictions for adoption.
 We will post timeline updates here as available.

 The Solid Waste Advisory Committee (SWAC) is comprised of 11 members representing local governments, stakeholder industries and groups, and citizens of Walla Walla County.
 Members are appointed by the Board of County Commissioners to three-year terms.
 RCW 70.95 also requires each county to establish a SWAC.

 The SWAC's purpose is to evaluate the waste management needs of the entire county and work with staff to develop and update the Solid Waste Management Plan.

 Dr. Harvey Crowder: representing Walla Walla County

 Paul Hartwig: representing City of College Place, Chair